 - Must be able to maintain a required level of proficiency in the use of firearms.

-- Must pass SLED background investigation protocol to successfully complete NCIC Computer Terminal Operator training.
+- Must pass an extensive background investigation to successfully complete NCIC Computer Terminal Operator training.

 - Must be at least twenty-one years of age.

-The entry-level salary for a Class I Patrol officer is $38,095.00 annually.
-The salary for Certified Officers is $40,000.00 annually.
-This includes the assignment of a take home patrol vehicle and comprehensive health, medical and life insurance package.
+The entry-level salary for a Class I Patrol officer is $47,664.42 annually.
+This includes the assignment of a take-home patrol vehicle and comprehensive health, medical and life insurance package.
 The Horry County Police Department does not compensate for any prior police experience or shift differential.

 Applicants that currently possess a valid South Carolina, class I certified police officer’s certificate, do not have to attend basic training at the Criminal Justice Academy.
 Applicants that currently possess an out of State police officer’s certification will, at a minimum, have to attend six weeks of training at the SC Criminal Justice Academy.